 10.5 Injunctive Relief.
 Any breach or threatened breach of this Section 10 may cause irreparable harm to the disclosing party for which there is no adequate remedy at law.
 Therefore, the disclosing party will be entitled to seek injunctive relief without the necessity of proving actual damages or posting a bond, in addition to any other remedies available at law.

 12.2 Timescale Indemnification.
-Timescale will defend Customer from and against any third-party claim, demand, or lawsuit arising out of the alleged infringement of a third party’s Intellectual Property Rights by (a) Timescale’s technology used to deliver the Cloud Services, and (b) any Timescale Software expressly licensed under an Order (together, the “Timescale Technology”), and Timescale will pay such damages or costs as are finally awarded against Customer or agreed to in settlement attributable to any such action.
-Timescale assumes no liability hereunder for any claim of infringement to the extent based on: (a) Content; (b) use of software other than a current, unaltered release of the Timescale Software, as provided by Timescale to Customer; (c) the combination, operation, or use of the Timescale Technology with equipment, devices, software, services, or data (including without limitation the Content) not supplied by Timescale, if a claim would not have occurred but for such combination, operation, or use; (d) any alteration or modification of the Timescale Software or Cloud Services by a party other than Timescale; (e) open source software; or (f) use of the Timescale Technology other than in accordance with the Documentation and this Agreement.
+Timescale will defend Customer from and against any Claim arising out of the alleged infringement of a third party’s Intellectual Property Rights by (a) Timescale’s technology used to deliver the Cloud Services, and (b) any Timescale Software expressly licensed under an Order (together, the “Timescale Technology”), and Timescale will pay such damages or costs as are finally awarded against Customer or agreed to in settlement attributable to any such action.
+Notwithstanding the foregoing, Timescale assumes no liability hereunder for any claim of infringement to the extent based on: (a) Content; (b) use of software other than a current, unaltered release of the Timescale Software, as provided by Timescale to Customer; (c) the combination, operation, or use of the Timescale Technology with equipment, devices, software, services, or data (including without limitation the Content) not supplied by Timescale, if a claim would not have occurred but for such combination, operation, or use; (d) any alteration or modification of the Timescale Software or Cloud Services by a party other than Timescale; (e) open source software; or (f) use of the Timescale Technology other than in accordance with the Documentation and these Cloud Terms.
 In addition to Timescale’s indemnity obligations, if the Timescale Technology becomes, or in Timescale’s opinion is likely to become, the subject of an infringement claim, Timescale may at its sole option and expense and as Customer’s sole and exclusive remedy, either: (a) procure for Customer the right to use the allegedly infringing element of the Timescale Technology, at no charge to Customer; (b) replace or modify, in whole or in part, the Timescale Technology to make it non-infringing; or (c) terminate the applicable Order, and refund a pro rata portion of any fees pre-paid by Customer for the terminated Cloud Service.
 THIS SECTION SETS FORTH TIMESCALE’S ENTIRE LIABILITY AND OBLIGATION AND CUSTOMER’S SOLE REMEDY FOR ANY CLAIM OF INFRINGEMENT OF ANY INTELLECTUAL PROPERTY RIGHTS.

 12.3 Indemnification Procedures.
 Each party will provide the other with prompt notice of any claim.
 The failure of a party seeking indemnification (an “Indemnitee“) to provide prompt notice to the indemnifying party (an “Indemnitor”) relieves the Indemnitor of its obligation to defend and indemnify the Indemnitee only to the extent that the failure to provide notice materially harms the Indemnitor’s ability to defend the claim.
 The Indemnitor will have sole control of the defense (including selection of counsel) and settlement of the claim, provided any settlement releases Indemnitee from all liability.
 The Indemnitee will provide the Indemnitor, at Indemnitor’s expense, with all assistance, information, and authority reasonably required for the defense and settlement of the claim.
 The Indemnitee will preserve and will not waive legal, professional, or any other privilege attaching to any of the records, documents, or other information in relation to such claim without prior notification of consent by the Indemnitor.
 The Indemnitee has the right to retain counsel, at the Indemnitee’s expense, to participate in the defense or settlement of any claim.
 The Indemnitor will not be liable for any settlement or compromise that an Indemnitee enters into without the Indemnitor’s prior written consent.

 13.1 TIMESCALE AND OUR AFFILIATES AND LICENSORS WILL NOT BE LIABLE TO CUSTOMER FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, PUNITIVE, OR EXEMPLARY DAMAGES, OR FOR (TO THE EXTENT THE FOLLOWING ARE NOT CATEGORIZED AS THE FOREGOING EXCLUDED DAMAGES) FOR LOSS OF BUSINESS, CONTRACTS, REVENUE, PROFITS, GOODWILL, PRODUCTION, ANTICIPATED SAVINGS, USE, OR DATA, OR FOR ANY CLAIM OR DEMAND BY ANY OTHER PARTY, HOWEVER CAUSED AND UNDER ANY THEORY OF LIABILITY (INCLUDING CONTRACT, NEGLIGENCE OR OTHER TORT, OR INTELLECTUAL PROPERTY INFRINGEMENT) EVEN IF SUCH PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

-13.2 TIMESCALE AND OUR AFFILIATES AND LICENSORS WILL NOT BE RESPONSIBLE FOR ANY COMPENSATION, REIMBURSEMENT,OR DIRECT DAMAGES ARISING IN CONNECTION WITH: (A) YOUR INABILITY TO USE THE CLOUD SERVICES; (B) THE COST OF PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; (C) ANY INVESTMENTS, EXPENDITURES, OR COMMITMENTS BY YOU IN CONNECTION WITH THIS AGREEMENT OR YOUR USE OF OR ACCESS TO THE CLOUD SERVICES; (D) ANY UNAUTHORIZED ACCESS TO OR DISCLOSURE OF, ALTERATION OF, DELETION, DESTRUCTION, DAMAGE, LOSS, OR FAILURE TO STORE ANY OF YOUR CONTENT OR OTHER DATA; OR (E) ANY ACT OR OMISSION OF A HOSTING PROVIDER.
+13.2 TIMESCALE AND OUR AFFILIATES AND LICENSORS WILL NOT BE RESPONSIBLE FOR ANY COMPENSATION, REIMBURSEMENT,OR DIRECT DAMAGES ARISING IN CONNECTION WITH: (A) YOUR INABILITY TO USE THE CLOUD SERVICES; (B) THE COST OF PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; (C) ANY INVESTMENTS, EXPENDITURES, OR COMMITMENTS BY YOU IN CONNECTION WITH THESE CLOUD TERMS OR YOUR USE OF OR ACCESS TO THE CLOUD SERVICES; (D) ANY UNAUTHORIZED ACCESS TO OR DISCLOSURE OF, ALTERATION OF, DELETION, DESTRUCTION, DAMAGE, LOSS, OR FAILURE TO STORE ANY OF YOUR CONTENT OR OTHER DATA; OR (E) ANY ACT OR OMISSION OF A HOSTING PROVIDER.

 15.7 U.S. Government Rights.
 The Cloud Services, Support Services, and Timescale Software, including all related Timescale technology and content, are “commercial computer software”, “commercial computer software documentation”, and/or “commercial items” as those terms are described in DFAR 252.227-7014(a)(1) and in the FAR at 48 C.F.R.
-2.101, and they are provided for ultimate U.S. federal government end use solely with government technical data and software rights that include only those rights customarily provided to the public as defined in this Agreement.
+2.101, and they are provided for ultimate U.S. federal government end use solely with government technical data and software rights that include only those rights customarily provided to the public as defined in these Cloud Terms.
 This customary commercial license is provided in accordance with FAR 12.211 (Technical Data) and FAR 12.212 (Software) and, for Department of Defense transactions, DFAR 252.227-7015 (Technical Data – Commercial Items) and DFAR 227.7202 (Commercial computer software and commercial computer software documentation).

 15.9 Use of Name and Logo.
 Timescale may identify the Customer as a customer in its marketing and sales activities, and may use the Customer’s trade names, services marks, and logos in marketing materials, customer lists, press releases, articles, websites, advertisements, or other promotional activities.